orlikoski/Skadi/README.md

 ## Process / parse collected data
 The CCF-FM has a customized version of CDQR (Linux 2.02 with Elasticsearch) that cannot be found anywhere else.
 This write up makes the assumption that the source is a .zip file with artifacts, a directory with artifacts in it, or a directory with forensic system image files in it (example collect.E01).
+The CCF-VM uses the Cold Disk Quick Response (CDQR) tool to process individual artifacts or entire system images.

+The best practice is to put all of the artifacts into one folder (or zip file).

 ## Examples of using CDQR to process the data and output to into Elasticsearch